phoenix-ceri/AudreyFood/README.md

 # Foodie Central
 ## Description
-Have You Ever Been In Central Florida Near Orlando And Wanted To Find Some Unique Food?
+Have You Ever Been Traveling And Wanted To Find Some Unique Food?
 <br />
 Using This Page We Can See Where You Are, Find Food Based On What You Would Like [EX: Chinese, Pizza, Coffee ETC.]
 <br />